 Tutors are expected to:

-- Attend a one-hour training session offered by Harvard Bridge to Literacy, an employee education program at Harvard with which we partner in this project.
+- Attend a one-hour training session offered by The Bridge Program, an employee education program at Harvard with which we partner in this project.

 - Meet with the employee you are matched with once a week for one hour.